 Adequate access by land or by sea for the deployment of men, boats, ships and equipment is essential.

-It is important to have anchors on the booms in order to fix them in position and avoid areas with abrasive surfaces such as barnacles.
+It is important to have anchors on the booms in order to fix them in position and avoid areas with abrasive surfaces.

 The booms for containment used in these cases should have a skirt between 20 to 30 centimetres, freeboard between 15 to 20 centimetres and good resistance to tension, due to the strength of currents.